In today’s article I’ll share a simple tip on how to find your RSLogix 5000 .ACD file version without opening it in RSLogix 5000.

 I hope you find this short tip on finding your ACD version outside of RSLogix 5000 helpful.

-If you have any tips like this you would like to share, or if you have a comment, question, or correction, please don’t hesitate to share them with us by filling out the “leave a reply” form at the bottom of this page.
+If you have any tips like this you would like to share, or if you have a comment, question, or correction, please don’t hesitate to share them with us by filling out the “post a comment or question” link below.